jlaaser/pogil-polymers/README.md

 Current version (c) 2018 Jennifer Laaser

-This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Except where otherwise noted, this work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 The current source for these materials is accessible on Github: https://github.com/jlaaser/pogil-polymers